Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: The effect ratio and methods for sensitivity analysis

 \subsection{Application to the study of surgical outcomes for EGS patients}

-Using these developments, we now perform a sensitivity analysis for our study.
-As previously discussed, at $\Gamma=1$ our IV analysis assumes that patients are assigned to surgeons in an as-if random fashion after accounting for observed covariates.
-Since our data do not truly stem from a randomized encouragement design, we cannot rule out the presence of hidden bias from IV--outcome confounders.
-We assess whether our results are sensitivity to this form of hidden bias.
-In Table \ref{tab.sens}, we summarize the sensitivity analysis using the sensitivity value -- the value of $\Gamma$ at which the estimate is no longer statistically significant at the 0.05 level \citep{Zhao:2019}.
+The estimates in Table~\ref{tab.out} assumes that patients are assigned to surgeons in an as-if random fashion after accounting for observed covariates.
+Since our IV is not the result of a randomized encouragement, we cannot rule out the presence of hidden bias from IV--outcome confounders.
+In Table~\ref{tab.sens}, we summarize the sensitivity analysis using the changepoint value -- the value of $\Gamma$ at which the estimate is no longer statistically significant at $\alpha=0.05$ \citep{Zhao:2019}.

-Table \ref{tab.sens} illustrates that when effect modification is present, hypothesis tests for different subgroups may vary not only in their degree of statistical significance assuming $\Gamma=1$, but also in their sensitivity to bias should the test at $\Gamma=1$ reject.
-For related results, see also \citet{hsu2013effect} and \citet{lee2018discovering}.
-We find that is true with respect to sepsis.
-While the point estimates are larger for the septic patients as displayed in Table \ref{tab.out}, the $\Gamma$ changepoint values are larger in the non-septic group for both complication and hospital length of stay.
-Specifically, in the IV analysis, for septic patients the changepoint value is 1.64, while it is 2.36 for non-septic patients.
-To put this in perspective, for septic patients an unobserved covariate would have to increase the odds of treatment by a surgeon with a high TTO by a factor of 1.64 within matched pairs in order to overturn our finding of a positive effect ratio at $\alpha = 0.05$.
-In contrast, for non-septic patients an unobserved covariate would have to increase the odds of treatment by a high TTO surgeon by a factor of 2.36 in order to overturn the finding of a positive effect ratio among this subgroup.
+Despite the large point estimates for the complications outcome, we find that a somewhat modest amount of confounding could explain this result.
+For example, for non-septic patients an unobserved covariate would have to increase the odds of treatment by a surgeon with a high TTO by a factor of 1.59 within matched pairs in order to overturn our finding of a positive effect ratio at $\alpha = 0.05$.
+Table~\ref{tab.sens} illustrates that when effect modification is present, hypothesis tests for different subgroups may vary not only in their degree of statistical significance assuming $\Gamma=1$, but also in their sensitivity to bias should the test at $\Gamma=1$ reject.
+For related results, see also \citet{lee2018discovering}.
+While the point estimates are larger for septic patients as displayed in Table \ref{tab.out}, the $\Gamma$ changepoint values are larger in the non-septic group for both complication and hospital length of stay.
+For septic patients an unobserved covariate would have to increase the odds of treatment by a surgeon with a high TTO by a factor of 1.64 within matched pairs in order to overturn our finding of a positive effect ratio, whereas a factor of 2.36 would be required for non-septic patients.